eda-ricercatore/gulyas-scripts/notes/uml.md

 	- A family of links that connects any number of classes.
 	- It represents a "has-a" relationship.
 	- It can be named.
+	- An attribute of the dependent class is an instance of the independent class.
+	- It shows that one, some, or many of the "related classes make reference to another related class.
 	- We can label an end of an association with its properties, such as:
 		* role name
 		* ownership indicator